What to Expect

 |ADVANCED**||I have skied at Jay Peak and can make parallel turns on all black terrain/glades.||I have ridden at Jay Peak exploring black terrain, glades and park.|

 *This is our most popular group and features several different sublevels once grouped out on snow.

 **For the safety of your child, please do not rank him or her as an Advanced skier/rider if they have never been on Jay Peak terrain.
 Keep in mind that 1% of our children ski & ride at this level.

 Don’t have a season pass or Ski & Stay lodging package?
 We’ve got you covered.
 All kids enrolled in the Jay Explorers program are eligible for a $15 day ticket.
-This gives them access to the hill (even upper-mountain) for the entire day.
+This gives them access to the full mountain for the entire day.
 A lift ticket is required to access any Jay Peak terrain, including our 300ft moving carpet.

 Dress in layers so you will be prepared for changing weather conditions.
-Bring a backpack or bag if you’re bringing extra clothes for your child.
+Jay Peak is known for it’s snow, cold tempts and wind, so bring a backpack or bag if you’re bringing extra clothes for your child.
 Labeling everything with the child’s name is always a great idea as well.

 Ready to sign up?

 Lessons fill up fast, especially for holiday and weekend periods.
 It’s best to make your reservation as soon as possible.